 DHT is several times more powerful than testosterone and is crucial for optimal male sex drive and function.
 See the article I wrote on DHT at DHT article

 Regarding the connection between DHT and hair loss, in my opinion, it is only a problem if you have a genetic predisposition to hair loss.
 In other words, you can have high DHT levels and not experience hair loss if you don’t have a genetic predisposition.
-I have high DHT levels and at age 44 my hairline still begins in the middle of my forehead like Eddie Munster.
+I have high DHT levels and at age 50 my hairline still begins in the middle of my forehead like Eddie Munster.

 If you have a genetic predisposition for hair loss then blocking DHT receptors in the scalp but not elsewhere may help protect against hair loss.
-A good DHT-blocking shampoo is DHT-blocking shampoo
+A good DHT-blocking shampoo is a DHT-blocking shampoo

-What you don’t want to do is take any systemic DHT blocker unless you don’t mind being a eunuch with no sex drive and function and a terrible mood as a bonus.
+What you don’t want to do is take any systemic DHT blocker unless you don’t mind being a eunuch with no sex drive and function and a terrible mood as a bonus

 How should I use Creatine?